~ : SHAKTI : ~

 The production of out-of-plane magnetic field due to counter-streaming electron-positron pair plasma.
 The result is obtained from the Shakti code.
 Grid distribution is 200x200, with two particles per cell per species and using a second-order shape function for each particle.

-The current version of the Shakti code supports one and two dimensions in Cartesian geometry.
-The code is designed to support three-dimensional configurations and different geometries.
-The Shakti code is highly modular, allowing user-friendly problem setup files.
-It supports multi-species, different distribution functions for each species (e.g., Maxwell-Boltzmann/Monoenergetic/power-law distribution), and higher-order shape functions.
-The code can be run on both single or multi-processor(s) using commonly used compilers such as gcc or mpicc Compiler.
+The Shakti code is highly modular, supports multi-species, different distribution functions for each species (e.g., Maxwell-Boltzmann/Monoenergetic/power-law distribution), and higher-order shape functions.
+The code can be run on both single and multi-processors using commonly used compilers such as gcc or mpicc.
+While the current application focus is on the collisionless regime, where charged particles interact collectively through the electromagnetic field, instead of Coulomb interactions, the Coulomb interactions can be implemented.
 To explore sample test problems, click on "TestProblems".
+This code is currently in the development stage, to be released publicly soon.

 A. Charge conservation